mjohndus/adminer/README.md

 AdminNeo functions can be changed or extended by plugins.
 Plugins are managed by `Pluginer` customization class.

-* Download `Pluginer.php` and plugins you want and place them into the `plugins` folder.
+* Download plugins you want and place them into the `plugins` folder.
 * Create `index.php` file implementing `create_adminneo()` method that returns Pluginer instance.

 File structure will be:

 ```
 - plugins
-    - Pluginer.php
     - dump-xml.php
     - tinymce.php
     - file-upload.php